andrasna/carosans/README.md

 Test cases can be found in the `examples` folder.

-Let me know, if you have any questions or suggestions.
+Let me know, if you have any questions or suggestions by opening a new issue.